 Phonics is a method of teaching children to read and write quickly and skilfully.

-At St James we follow the Letters and Sounds programme.
+At St James Primary we follow the Monster Phonics programme.

 In EYFS children are taught to recognise the 44 sounds in the English language which we put together to form words.
 Some are represented by one letter, like 't', and some by two or more, like 'ck' in duck and 'oi’ as in oil.
 We refer to these as diagraphs.
 Once they have mastered the initial sounds the children are encouraged to match them to letters, then blend these sounds together from left to right to make a word.
 Finally, they use their knowledge of the sounds and blending skills to support their spelling.
 The children learn to read a list of age appropriate ‘tricky’ words, words which do not follow the rules of standard English and cannot be sounded out using their phonics e.g ‘the’.